Lauri92/Media_collection/README.md

 using [Sharp](https://www.npmjs.com/package/sharp) and extracting Exif metadata by [Exif](https://www.npmjs.com/package/exif).

-**NOTE: Upon fetching an image from S3 the data is converted into base64 string, and sent to the client side.
+**NOTE: Upon "fetching" an image from S3 the data is converted into base64 string, and sent to the client side.
 (This is not the fastest or most efficient way but this way the S3 bucket information stays as private as possible).
 This also means that the images and videos might load slowly.
 See Utils/encode.**

 ## Validation